-Let's get our tutorial environment setup.
-Most of the setup work is in standard Python development practices (install Python, make an isolated environment, and setup packaging tools.)
+Let's get our tutorial environment set up.
+Most of the set up work is in standard Python development practices (install Python and make an isolated virtual environment.)

 Pyramid encourages standard Python development practices with packaging tools, virtual environments, logging, and so on.
 There are many variations, implementations, and opinions across the Python community.
 For consistency, ease of documentation maintenance, and to minimize confusion, the Pyramid documentation has adopted specific conventions that are consistent with the Python Packaging Authority.

 This Quick Tutorial is based on:

-- pyvenv.
+venv.
 We believe in virtual environments.
 For this tutorial, we use Python 3's built-in solution venv.

 Pyramid was one of the first web frameworks to fully support Python 3 in October 2011.